 Mormon Transhumanist Association

-The Mormon Transhumanist Association is an international nonprofit organization that promotes radical flourishing in compassion and creation through technology and religion, as outlined in the Transhumanist Declaration and the Mormon Transhumanist Affirmation.
+The Mormon Transhumanist Association is the world's largest advocacy network for ethical use of technology and religion, as outlined in the Transhumanist Declaration and the Mormon Transhumanist Affirmation.
 Although we are neither a religious organization nor affiliated with any religious organization, we support our members in their personal religious affiliations, Mormon or otherwise, and encourage them to adapt Transhumanism to their unique situations.
+Learn more about the association at Transfigurism.org.